ankith165/COVID19/README.md

 # COVID19
-## Forecasting the future Confirmed, Recovered and Death cases in the country.
+## Forecasting the Confirmed, Recovered and Death cases in the country.

 ### Data Directory:
 This directory contains data file in .csv format.
 This is used to predict future cases.